kubedb/docs/docs/guides/pgbouncer/reconfigure/reconfigure-pgbouncer.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `pb-custom` pgbouncer.
 - `spec.type` specifies that we are performing `Reconfigure` on our pgbouncer.
-- `spec.configuration.pgbouncer.applyConfig` specifies the new configuration that will be merged in the existing secret.
+- `spec.configuration.applyConfig` specifies the new configuration that will be merged in the existing secret.

 Let's create the `PgBouncerOpsRequest` CR we have shown above,